Qeepsake/react-native-file-utils/README.md

-# Qeepsake react-native-file-utils
+# Qeepsake React Native File Utils

 ## NOTE: Currently a work in progress.
 Not production ready.

-Extract the MIME type of a file with React Native on iOS and Android (uses Java and Obj-C, not Node).
+Extracts information about media files including MIME type, duration (vide), dimensions, or timestamp of a media file with React Native on iOS and Android (uses Java and Obj-C, not Node).

 ## Installation